Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: AI Usage Statement

 \section{AI Usage Statement}

-During the final preparation of this manuscript, we utilized three AI-assisted tools for copy-editing: Claude 3.5 Opus (released by Anthropic in 2024), Writefull, and Grammarly.
+During the final preparation of this manuscript, we utilized three AI-assisted tools for copy-editing: Anthropic's Claude, Writefull, and Grammarly.
 These tools were used solely to improve clarity and readability without altering the paper's intellectual content, methodology, or findings.